MS059 Evaluations

 - 2021: While enjoyable and kind-spirited, students felt the need for more structure and interaction.

-- 2023: The course was seen as easy, with Goodwin offering helpful one-on-one support, though engagement and hands-on learning were noted as areas for improvement.
+- 2023: The course was seen as easy, with Goodwin offering helpful one-on-one support.

 Student Respondent Demographics: